Bethany St. Joseph Corporation’s Gallery

 Onalaska Care Center view from the north.

-Onalaska Care Center is fundraising for a TrioBike as part of the Cycling Without Age program.
+Onalaska Care Center is fundraising for its second TrioBike as part of the Cycling Without Age program.
 Demonstrating the TrioBike are Marissa Janke and Joey Roberts.
 Donations are being accepted now.

 June Schaub, Nursing Secretary, takes a restaurant-styled order as part of the Resident Choice Meal Plan.